Artificial kidney: Experiments of the wearable artificial kidney

 The wearable artificial kidney (WAK) has constantly been modified throughout the years for the better of people who have kidney failure.
 To try and make the WAK usable, several experiments have been conducted.
 While conducting these experiments for the WAK, similar goals are trying to be achieved.
 For example, a main goal that these experiments are trying to achieve is to make sure that the WAK can function like a regular kidney.

 One experiment that took place included eight people who wore the WAK for four to eight hours.
 As the participants wore the WAK, several outcomes occurred.
 For example, one outcome during the experiment was that the fluid removal for the WAK was controlled correctly by an ultrafiltration pump.
 Another outcome that took place during this experiment was that a needle connected to the WAK ended up disconnecting itself.
 When this happened, the WAK was able to recognize this, and the blood stopped pumping.
 When the blood stopped pumping, the needle could be reinserted without the body losing a large amount of blood.
 As other research has been conducted, it has been argued that using an ultrafiltration pump may not be the best pump for the WAK.
 For example, research has found that by using a peristaltic pump instead, would allow a person to know their blood flow rate without having a sensor, which is needed in an ultrafiltration pump used in the experiment mentioned above.
 A change in the type of pump used for the WAK may be crucial because it could help make the device cheaper and more reliable for the public by not having a sensor.

-After doing a lot of research on the WAK, several research questions have been answered.
+After a considerable amount of research on the WAK, several research questions have been answered.
 For example, researchers have found out that the WAK can work without an outlet because it has been able to function on a nine-volt battery.
 Although, it has been argued by researchers that using nine-volt batteries are not effective enough for the WAK because it does not power the device long enough and indirectly it makes the WAK less affordable when having to constantly change the batteries.
 Due to this, other energy sources are being explored, for example, researchers are seeing if fuel cells, wireless transmission of energy from an active source, or harvesting energy from the environment would be better ways to power the WAK for longer periods of time.
 Several questions have been answered about the WAK, but many research questions are still left unanswered.
 Researchers are still trying to figure out if the WAK can be energy efficient, affordable, and if it can reuse small amounts of dialysate.